Peaceland-Game/VFX-Tools/ToolsDocs/Shaders/Eye.md

 This shader controls eyes on characters, and allows for varied eye shapes, positions, and wobbly movement.

-Incomplete, punch this up a bit later:
-To properly make use of this shader, first have quads for each eye parented to a character GameObject, then add the [[CharacterVisualController]] script to that parent GameObject.
-In the inspector, add each eye quad's mesh renderer to the "Eyes" list.
-To actually be able to edit the properties of the shader, however, the CharacterVisualController will need a "blueprint" of the shader's properties.

-First click the "Load Properties Blueprint" button, then click the "Override Properties Ranges" button.
-The "Properties Ranges" dropdown should now contain every property of the shader graph as an editable field.
-Right click on "Properties Ranges" and select "Copy."
-Then, navigate back to the CharacterVisualController object, and paste into the "Eye Settings."
 ## Variables
 | Name               | Type    | Use                                                                                                                                                                                                                                                    |
 | ------------------ | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |